The NCAA Final Four | The ultimate guide | NCAA.com

-In the modern NCAA tournament, there are four regions: the South, East, West, and Midwest.
+The NCAA men's basketball tournament has four regions: the South, East, West, and Midwest.
 The winner of each region advances to the penultimate round of the tournament: The Final Four.

 Here’s everything you need to know about it: